barecode/howto-java-servlet/README.md

-# How To: Java Cronjobs
+# How To: Java Servlets

 This "How To Guide" dives into Java EE servlets.
 With Servlet 3.1 you can forego much of the old deployment descriptor (web.xml) hacking, and simply use annotations.
-In fact, the is what a simple servlet looks like:
+In fact, this is what a simple servlet looks like:

 ```
 @WebServlet("/")